 No. Parties who reach an agreement do not need to appear in court in order to have their Divorce Decree issued.

 It's a good idea to come to your consultation with the pertinent information regarding what you and your spouse own, whether jointly or individually, as well as an idea of when it was acquired and an approximate value.
 The same kind of information regarding debts and liabilities will also be useful for this meeting.
+If anything has already been filed, bring that as well.
 The more details you can provide, the more information and potential strategies we can discuss.

-Sure you can...but beware.
+Sure you can… but beware.
 Pennsylvania and most counties have rules of procedure that require specific documents, wording, and timing of filing.
-Filing a divorce in a distant county, or buying a packet from the internet to "fill in the blank" for your county often lead to a mess which is then costly to fix.
+Filing a divorce in a distant county, or buying a packet from the internet to "fill in the blank" for your county, often leads to a mess which is then costly to fix.
 Worse, if your divorce is finalized without addressing support or property issues, you may have no recourse.
 We take over many cases each year that were incorrectly started.
 Lots of these kinds of headaches can be avoided by talking to a local, knowledgeable attorney first.
 Before you DIY, come talk to me.

-Sometimes a spouse is clear that they will not consent to allow the other spouse to move forward with the divorce process.
-Generally you will receive a divorce decree under one of the two no-fault sections of the divorce code - 3301(c) or 3301(d).
-A divorce under section 3301(d) is available to parties who cannot get the consent from the other side to move forward; in this case, when you are separated for long enough, the court allows you to progress the case even if the other side will not consent.
-In December 2016, the requisite waiting period went from two years down to one year - a significant drop.
+Sometimes a spouse will not consent to allow the other spouse to move forward with the divorce process.
+When this happens, you can proceed under a section of the divorce code that lets you go forward, anyway, once you have been separated long enough.
+Generally you will receive a divorce decree under one of the two no-fault sections of Pennsylvania's divorce code, section 3301(c) or 3301(d).
+In a divorce under section 3301(d), the court allows you to progress the case even if the other side will not consent.
+As of December 2016, the required waiting period is one year.
 When exactly your separation period begins depends on the circumstances of your case, and we can discuss that during our meeting.